There are Four Categories of BCAK Members

 Good Moral Character

-You must be of 'good moral character' to hold membership in the BCAK.
+You must be of of good moral character (see our definition here: Good Moral Character 03-19.pdf) to hold membership in the BCAK.
 Good moral character describes the presence (or lack thereof) of certain behaviours.
 These behaviours relate to public trust, safety, access to personal information and working with, or treating, vulnerable persons.

 Criminal Record Review "Check" (CRC)